One Last Time (Ariana Grande song): Reception and plagiarism allegations

 Ariana Bacle of Entertainment Weekly called the music "very Chronicle", comparing the video to Max Landis' previous work.
-Rachel Paoletta of MTV News describes the music video as "a decidedly darker and more badass video" compared to her "sexy, sultry, and sandy video for 'Love Me Harder'".
-She also stated that "Ariana Grande's new video takes us to the end of the world, and brings us to the edge of our seats".
+Rachel Paoletta of MTV News describes the music video as "a decidedly darker and more badass video" compared to her "sexy, sultry, and sandy video for 'Love Me Harder.
+She also stated: "Ariana Grande's new video takes us to the end of the world, and brings us to the edge of our seats".
 In response to similarities between the Grande video and the music video accompanying Australian band SAFIA's single "You Are the One", Grande and Landis were accused of intellectual property theft.
 The controversy centered on similarities in the shared apocalyptic themes and stylistic format (a single, tracking shot) as well as parallels in the beginning of both videos (where a female protagonist exits a vehicle despite the protests of the male driver) and final shot (a lover's embrace as the world comes to an end around them).
 Members of the band described the similarities as an instance of when "big labels and/or big film firms steal ideas from small independent creatives who are trying really hard to make something different for a change".
 Despite acknowledging similarities between the two videos, Landis denied that his ideas are stolen from them and commented that both music videos had much in common with a third earlier music video by Perth group Injured Ninja.

 Live performances

 Grande performed "One Last Time" for the first time live on The Tonight Show Starring Jimmy Fallon on February 1, 2015.
 She sang the song once more at the NBA All-Star Game halftime show on February 15, 2015, along with her other past hit songs.
 During "One Last Time", she introduced the song "with some fluttering notes that eventually congealed into an impressive melisma", as noted by Billboards Jason Lipshut.
-"One Last Time" has also been on her setlists for The Honeymoon Tour and the Dangerous Woman Tour.
+"One Last Time" has also been on her setlists for the Honeymoon Tour and the Dangerous Woman Tour.
 During The Honeymoon Tour in Paris on May 15, 2015, Grande performed the French version of "One Last Time" with Kendji Girac for the first time.
 On May 27, 2015, she sang the song on the third season finale of The Voice of Italy.

 On June 4, 2017, Grande performed "One Last Time", joined on-stage by other participating artists, as part of the finale of One Love Manchester, a benefit concert for the victims of the Manchester Arena bombing.

-Grande performed a shortened version of One Last Time during her BBC special aired end of 2018.

-From March 18 to April 5, 2019, Grande included a shortened remix of "One Last Time" on her Sweetener World Tour setlist.
-The song was however later removed due to emotional reasons.
-An acoustic version of the song was later performed during her set at Manchester Pride on August 25, 2019.
+Grande also performed the song during her BBC special aired end of 2018.
+From March 18 to April 5, 2019, Grande included "One Last Time" on her Sweetener World Tour setlist.
+An acoustic version of the song was later performed during her set at Manchester Pride on August 25.

+Grande included the song on her Eternal Sunshine Tour setlist in 2026.